Martin-Seysen/mmgroup/docs/source/guide.rst

 Warning!
 At present the build process is under construction.

 We plan to switch to the ``Meson`` build system.
+The reason for this is that invoking ``setup.py`` from the command line is deprecated.
-Therefore a much more declarative style is required for describing the build operations.
+``Meson`` requires a much more declarative style for describing the build operations.
 Thus the description here is pretty much outdated!